What causes eye injuries?

 What should happen if a chemical or cleaning solution splashes into a child’s eye?

-The first thing to do when any abnormal liquid gets into the eye is to immediately flush the eye with water.
+The first thing to do when any abnormal liquid gets into the eye is to immediately flush the eye with a lot of water.
 Rinsing the chemical out of the eye decreases the chance of long-term problems.
 The next step is to promptly contact your doctor or go to the emergency department for evaluation.
 It is important to take the chemical or solution to the evaluation to help the doctor determine appropriate treatment.

 Do fireworks still cause eye injuries?